-An X-Ray technologist arranges patients for radiological examinations and produces radiographs (x-rays) to aid in the diagnosis of medical problems.
-Prevents patient from being exposed to unnecessary radiation.
+An X-Ray technologist arranges patients for radiological examinations, produces radiographs (x-rays) to aid in the diagnosis of medical problems, and prevents patient from being exposed to unnecessary radiation.

-This is also an excellent choice for someone with SAD as little social interaction is required.
+This is also an excellent choice for people with social anxiety disorder as little social interaction is required.

-To become a X- Ray technologist an associate’s degree from an accredited program is required.
+To become a X- Ray tech, an associate's degree from an accredited program is required.

 Registration as a technologist by the A.R.R.T is also required.

 These trades are really excellent for anyone who likes to work with their hands and tools.
-It’s also really suitable for those with SAD as they require little social interaction.
+It’s also really suitable for those with social anxiety disorder as they require little social interaction.